Patents & Copyrights

 Obtaining a patent waiver may represent a conflict of interest

 A patent waiver request may be subject to review by the JPL/Caltech Ethics Office.
 Even if both Caltech and NASA have declined to elect title on the technology, the Ethics Office may determine that granting a waiver represents a conflict of interest for the JPL employee.

 Obtaining a patent waiver can take some time

-While the Caltech patent waiver process can be negotiated in a relatively short time period (less than one week), the NASA patent waiver process can take several weeks or months.
+While the Caltech patent waiver process can be negotiated in a relatively short time period, the NASA patent waiver process can take several weeks or months.
 All NASA patent waivers must be submitted by the center’s NASA patent counsel and are subject to approval by the NASA Inventions and Contributions Board (ICB), which meets every two months.
 The NASA ICB may decide to put off a decision on a patent waiver request for a variety of reasons.
 As a result, a provisional patent can often expire before a patent waiver can be granted and a nonprovisional patent can be filed.

 Filing a patent can be expensive

 A typical estimate for filing and prosecuting a nonprovisional U.S. patent typically varies from $15,000 to $30,000 for legal and filing fees, assuming small entity (or micro entity) fees.
 These costs can increase dramatically for foreign patent filings; depending on the circumstances, foreign patent filing costs can exceed $100,000.
 These costs should be considered before requesting a patent waiver from Caltech and NASA.